GuruCharan94/gurucharan94.github.io/_posts/2020-06-18-cosmic-migrator.md

 }
 ```

 There is no value in keeping this hidden on a folder in my hard drive, is there ?
-So, I made it public so that I can do an internet search myself later 😎 and hopefully will find this useful as well.
+So, I made it public.
+I am pretty sure that I will do an internet search for this later 😎.
+Hopefully will find this useful as well.